ralahaaqil/ralahaaqil.github.io/_portfolio/portfolio-2.md

 Early stopping and reduction of learning rate is applied during the training process.
 The model performs well with over 90% accuracy, and good precision, recall and f1 scores.

-The GitHub repository for the notebook can be found here:
+The GitHub repository for the notebook can be found <a href='https://github.com/ralahaaqil/CNN-Image-Classifier/tree/main'>here</a>.